Raxephion/LumaFlow-Lumina-WebUI/README.md

 This is the easy route for Windows users!

 1.  **Download the App:**
-    *   Go to the GitHub repository page: `https://github.com/Raxephion/LuminaApp` (Replace `LuminaApp` with your actual Lumina app's repository name if different from the AuraFlow one you gave me)
+    *   Go to the GitHub repository page: `[https://github.com/Raxephion/LuminaApp](https://github.com/Raxephion/LumaFlow.git)`
     *   Click the green "<> Code" button, then "Download ZIP".
     *   Extract the downloaded ZIP file to a folder on your computer (e.g., `C:\LuminaApp`).